-How to use the command "robo" (with examples)
+How to Use the Command 'robo' (with Examples)

-How to use the command "robo" (with examples)
+How to Use the Command 'robo' (with Examples)

-Use case 1: List available commands
+Use case 1: Listing Available Commands

 Code: